ScottSanford/cloud-resume/README.md

 Other considerations: Given the small scope of this project, I would have used AWS System’s Manager Parameter Store or Secrets Manager.
 However, I felt that would have been overkill in this project.
 A good use case would be if I had database credentials or if I needed secrets rotation.

 Additionally, I also considered using a Lambda Authorizer that would control access to API requests.
 This was out of the scope for this project but can easily been added in given the serverless nature of the project.

+## Inspiration
+This project was inspired by the [Cloud Resume Challenge](https://cloudresumechallenge.dev/docs/the-challenge/aws/).